Gyroporus castaneus: Distribution and habitat

 The mushroom is found occasionally in Britain and throughout continental Europe, as well as eastern North America, but it is rare in western North America.
 It grows in small groups, or singly, in an ectomycorrhizal relationship with oaks (Quercus).
 It prefers acid and sandy soils, and fruits from summer to autumn.
 In New Zealand, it is found in association with Leptospermum.
 In Asia, it has been recorded from Taiwan.

 Gyroporus castaneus has been included in the Moscow Oblast's and the Russian Federation's Red Book and several other countries' Red Lists, including those of Norway and Montenegro.

 Edibility

-Gyroporus castaneus is edible, and highly regarded by most authors; it is said to taste pleasantly nutty when young.
-However, Marcel Bon, in his 1987 book The Mushrooms and Toadstools of Britain and North Western Europe, records it as suspect, so it may be worth applying caution, by eating a very small amount initially.
+Gyroporus castaneus is edible and highly regarded by most authors.
+In 1987, Marcel Bon regarded it as suspect.
 There is also reportedly a poisonous strain of this mushroom in coastal Portugal.